maxivak/deploy-rails-capistrano3/README.md

 ### Nginx

-If you use Nginx as a web server add this code to the server's configuration:
+If you have Nginx as a web server, add this code to the server's configuration:

 ```
 server {